alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 **ML model-as-a-map analogy:**
+By making inferences on the abstraction of the city of the right details, one can (better) the city layout.
 By looking at how the map represents the city, you gain understanding of the mapping relation between the map and the city layout.
 You look at the map, and then you look into the world, and then you see the data on the map is organized like this, and because there is some similarity/isomorphic mapping you look into the world and you can draw inferences about the world (bottom horizontal link).
+- “The map represents ==an abstraction of the right details==, enabling judgments based directly on the map’s topology to be linked back to things like understanding how to navigate the represented subway system.”
+(Shech and Tamir, 2022, p.
+9)

 By looking at how the ML model-as-a-map organizes input data to estimate output data, you gain understanding of the mapping relation between the structural (internal?) organization of the data and the abstract representation of T.
 You look at the structural organisation of data on the ML model-as-a-map, and because there is some similarity/isomorphic mapping you look into the abstraction of T (TML targets) ***==and draw inferences about some relevant features of the target in abstract representation (bottom horizontal link).==***